Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Implementation of

 \end{itemize}

-\parab{Training \sysname.} We train a different \sysname model per TE objective and per network topology.
-During training, \sysname uses the Adam optimizer\cite{kingma2014adam} for stochastic gradient descent with a learning rate of 0.0001.
-Each training takes about 6--10 hours on large topologies.
+\parab{Training \sysname.} We train a separate \sysname model per WAN topology and per TE objective.
+The Adam optimizer~\cite{kingma2014adam} is employed for stochastic gradient descent, with a learning rate of $10^{-4}$.
+Training \sysname from scratch takes approximately a week to complete on large WAN topologies, such as ASN.

-\parab{Retraining.} We retrain \sysname if a new network node or link is added to the topology (which happens only every few months~\cite{michel2017sdn}); occasional link failures do not require retraining (\S\ref{sec:eval}).
-We also plan to retrain \sysname if there is a notable performance regression during deployment.
+\parab{Retraining.} We retrain \sysname if a new node or link is added to the WAN topology permanently.
+We demonstrate in \S\ref{sec:eval_fail} that transient link failures do not require retraining.
+Compared with training from scratch, each retraining session of \sysname only takes 6--10 hours.